jjvanzon/Circular-Language-Spec-Plans/done/2009-06-2---planning-plus-black-box-spec-part-a-discontinued/goals/2009-06-4-planning-plus-black-box-spec-part-a-initial-strategy.md

 ### Time Planning

-A rough time planning of this 8 month period can be found in the project documentation of the super-project *New Computer Language Functional Design*.
+A rough time planning of this 8 month period can be found in the project documentation of the super-project *Encircle Language Spec*.

 This sub-project will have a small time-planning document.